 IE Tab Extension For Chrome

-- Launch Chrome and open IE Tab extension page.
+- Launch Chrome and open the IE Tab extension page.

-- Wait for the plugin to download and install.
-Restart Chrome if needed.
+- Wait for the plugin to download and install, and restart Chrome if needed.

-- Now whenever you want to open the Excel files, click the IE Tab icon to invoke the action and that should help to resolve the browser does not support opening Excel files issue in Chrome.
+- Now click the IE Tab icon to invoke the action, which should help resolve the browser that does not support opening Excel files issue in Chrome.

 If you cannot open an Excel file from a website, adding this extension will be a helpful solution.

 - Click on the menu, select More tools, then Clear browsing data.

 - Select All time from the time range, tick the checkboxes for Browsing history, Cookies and other site data, and Cached images and files, then select Clear data.